HomeFor Partners & FamiliesYour husband just left the military and is lost.

 Common questions

 'Help' is often the wrong frame for veterans.
 What tends to land better is 'this exists, and it's built for men like you.'
-Programs that lead with identity and brotherhood rather than support and mental health reach veterans more reliably.
-The goal isn't to convince him he's struggling — it's to introduce him to something that might feel relevant to who he is and where he is.
+Programs that lead with identity and brotherhood rather than clinical support can be easier for veterans to engage with initially.
+The goal isn't to convince him he's struggling.
+It's to introduce him to something that might feel relevant to who he is and where he is.

 How long does the transition usually take?